elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-key-differences-between-dorsal-and-ventral-directional-terms-in-anatomical-context.md

 url: /learn/nursing/questions/what-are-the-key-differences-between-dorsal-and-ventral-directional-terms-in-anatomical-context
 score: -1.0
 related_article1:
-    id: 164734
+    id: 164741
-    title: What are Broadman's areas and how do they correlate with brain functions?
+    title: >-
+        What are the common surgical techniques used in brain surgery and their potential complications?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-broadmans-areas-and-how-do-they-correlate-with-brain-functions
+    url: /learn/nursing/questions/what-are-the-common-surgical-techniques-used-in-brain-surgery-and-their-potential-complications
 related_article2:
-    id: 164733
+    id: 164743
-    title: How does the corpus callosum contribute to brain connectivity?
+    title: >-
+        Describe the structure and functional organization of the cerebral cortex.
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-corpus-callosum-contribute-to-brain-connectivity
+    url: /learn/nursing/questions/describe-the-structure-and-functional-organization-of-the-cerebral-cortex
 related_article3:
-    id: 164734
+    id: 164747
-    title: What are Broadman's areas and how do they correlate with brain functions?
+    title: >-
+        Compare MRI and CT scans in terms of their applications in brain imaging.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-broadmans-areas-and-how-do-they-correlate-with-brain-functions
+    url: /learn/nursing/questions/compare-mri-and-ct-scans-in-terms-of-their-applications-in-brain-imaging
 related_article4:
-    id: 164736
+    id: 164729
-    title: How is EEG used in the diagnosis of epilepsy?
+    title: >-
+        Describe the significance of gyri and sulci in neuroanatomy.
     subject: Nursing
-    url: /learn/nursing/questions/how-is-eeg-used-in-the-diagnosis-of-epilepsy
+    url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
 related_article5:
-    id: 164729
+    id: 164733
-    title: Describe the significance of gyri and sulci in neuroanatomy.
+    title: >-
+        How does the corpus callosum contribute to brain connectivity?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
+    url: /learn/nursing/questions/how-does-the-corpus-callosum-contribute-to-brain-connectivity
 ---

 &nbsp;